 Now let’s have a look at the model answer.

 The depicted diagram illustrates the life cycle of a typical tuna fish.
 It is apparent from the diagram that the life cycle of this fish is an ongoing process and there are six stages in total.

 The picture clearly shows that the life cycle of this special type of tuna fish initiates in deep water with mating between male and female species which are sexually mature in the Nekton period.
 In stage 2, female tunas lay eggs of about 0.04 inches in open water.
-With spawning of eggs Plankton period starts.
-In 24 hours tuna larvae hatch from those eggs and they survive by using oil from egg sac of their body.
-In the fourth stage, tuna larvae transform into juvenile tunas which learn how to become shoal member in open water and eat voraciously.
+With the spawning of eggs, the Plankton period starts.
+In 24 hours tuna larvae hatch from those eggs and they survive by using oil from the egg sac of their body.
+In the fourth stage, tuna larvae transform into juvenile tunas which learn how to become shoal members in open water and eat voraciously.